 2. Despite Their Size and Strength, They are NOT Dangerous!

-Tour guides from Uganda often remark on their favorite question about Gorilla trekking, “Are these Gorillas aggressive, or dangerous?”
+Tour guides from Uganda often remark on their favourite question about Gorilla trekking, “Are these Gorillas aggressive, or dangerous?”
 And the answer is pretty simple, “NO!
 These gorillas won’t hurt your friend, or spouse, or kid even.”
 This answer makes these Gorilla tours in Uganda safer than other parts of the world if you truly want to stay close to natural flora and fauna.
 Most of these creatures are quite shy and NOT violent.
 They are playful, chuckle and giggle when tickled, and may behave mischievously – they want to feel pampered too!
 However, if they feel threatened, or if you touch their babies in ways that they don’t like, they’ll surely roar and beat their chests.
 So, their possessiveness and protective feelings are a trait they closely share with human beings.

 3. Silverbacks are Manly, Mature Gorilla Fathers.

 We already know that they don’t stay isolated and love wandering even as nomads in troops.
-It is also one of an amazing facts about mountain Gorillas that the males, once they become mature, act as protectors of the family.
-They make sure everybody is part of the troop while traveling, help their female and kid members of the family while eating and feeding, provide shelter, and take care of the family’s comfort.
+It is also one of the amazing facts about mountain Gorillas that the males, once they become mature, act as protectors of the family.
+They make sure everybody is part of the troop while travelling, help their female and kid members of the family while eating and feeding, provide shelter, and take care of the family’s comfort.
 They are physically stronger than other members of the family and can lift weights of 400 pounds.
-While this fact supports mature members, it’s also surprising that the new-born gorillas only weight about 4 pounds (yes, less than a healthy human new-born).
+While this fact supports mature members, it’s also surprising that the newborn gorillas only weight about 4 pounds (yes, less than a healthy human newborn).
 But they have a fast growth rate and can sit without support while they are only 85-90 days old.

 4. Mountain Gorillas Have Time-Tables!

 Just like human beings, mountain gorillas also have social systems, family rules, and, most importantly, strict routines.
-The mature silverback (the male member of the family) decides a time table and instructs when female and children gorillas should sleep, eat, travel, take naps, and even play and interact with gorillas of other families.
+The mature silverback (the male member of the family) decides a timetable and instructs when female and children gorillas should sleep, eat, travel, take naps, and even play and interact with gorillas of other families.
 So, if you’re planning a Gorilla tour in Uganda, remember that they are early to bed and early to rise.
-And that’s how they become healthy, mature, and wise (to tackle even dreary, cold, driest to hottest weathers of the year).
+And that’s how they become healthy, mature, and wise (to tackle even dreary, cold, driest to hottest weather of the year).

 During gorilla trekking, you may find these strong, yet adorable and cheeky creatures foraging for food, or learning and using tools like giant branches and tea logs for crossing streams and rescuing younger gorillas.
 So these facts about gorilla mountains aren’t only for fun.
 Human beings actually have a lot of social values to learn from them.
 They have their own world, their social systems, and principles to live by.
 Like human beings, they are loyal to their families and never isolate their troop members when they are in need.